How do I search historical records by place or by using the world map?

 • Current indexing projects for the place

-• Search genealogies pertaining to the place
+• Search Genealogies pertaining to the place

 • Image-only record sets for the place by category